Licious: How it is Emerging as a One-Stop Platform for Fresh Meat & Sea Food

 Licious Products

-Licious has got a farm to fork business model.
+Licious has got a farm-to-fork business model.
 The company handles the entire supply chain.
-Starting from procurement, processing, storage to reaching the consumer, in the end, the responsibility of the company is everything.
+Starting from procurement, processing, and storage to reaching the consumer, in the end, the responsibility of the company is everything.
 The startup it seems, has borrowed a page from Amul's playbook to get rid of the middlemen and control procurement directly along with processing and marketing.
 Speaking on it, Abhay said, "I strongly believe that what Amul did for milk, Licious will do for animal husbandry".

 Transactions are very safe and secured here with Licious.
 The company strives to maintain the freshness and the quality of every product.
 They have both, a web platform as well as a mobile app.
 Consumer loyalty is the main focus of the brand.